 Distances are calculated in a straight line and may not reflect actual travel distance.

 Castle Street is one of the most prestigious roads in Farnham with a mixture of predominately Georgian architecture, although many of the properties, including this house are much older with the later addition of a Georgian facade, creating uniformity to the street scene.
-Castle Street is a wide principal street which leads from the heart of the town up to the Castle and beyond to Farnham Park, which comprises many hundreds of acres of parkland.
+Castle Street is a wide principal street which leads from the heart of the town up to the Castle and beyond to Farnham Park, which comprises of some 300 acres of parkland.
 In the heart of the town there is easy access to the extensive cultural, shopping and educational facilities.
-There is a mainline station providing a regular train service to Waterloo within the hour and excellent access to the A3 and M3 with principal routes to London, the airports and south coast.
-The surrounding area is noted for its extensive open countryside and National Trust Land with excellent opportunities for walking, riding and country pursuits.
+There is a mainline station providing a regular train service to London Waterloo within the hour and excellent access to the A3 and A31 with principal routes to London, the airports and south coast utilising the national motorway network of the M3 and M25.
+The surrounding area of Farnham is noted for its extensive open countryside and National Trust Land with excellent opportunities for walking, riding and country pursuits.